Covert Influence of YOUR NAME in Your Life:

 Core Principles of Influence

 1) Give the Person a Great Experience.
-Create or represent products that are top of the line, a great
+Create or represent products that are incredibly useful, a great

 value, life changing.
 Give the customer a great experience, in short, that